 Denominator for calculation: The number of unique patients seen by the MIPS eligible clinician during the performance period.

 Numerator for calculation: The number of patients in the denominator, including children, who are provided timely access (within 4 business days) to health information to view online, download, and transmit to a third party and to access using an application of their choice that is configured meet the technical specifications of the API in the MIPS eligible clinician’s CEHRT.

 Promoting Interoperability Discussion

 Providing patients electronic access to their health information helps them and their caregivers be more engaged in their care.
 In addition, when patients move or transfer providers they have the ability to provide their health information to their new provider(s), improving care coordination and management.

 RevolutionEHR allows users to deliver patients their health information via the RevolutionPHR online portal.
-To grant access to the portal, the user should access the Login Information slider in the Demographic pod under the Login Access slider.
+To grant access to the portal, the user should access the Login Information tab in Demographics.
 See Example

-There, clicking the Edit button and then the Allow Login checkbox will create access as long as the patient has a documented email address.
+Clicking the Allow Login checkbox will create access as long as the patient has a documented email address.
 In the event that an email address is not available, any unique string of characters across the entire RevolutionEHR database will work as a username.
 A temporary password can be generated by clicking the Random button to assure HIPAA qualification of protecting health information.
 The patient must have logged access credentials to RevolutionPHR and the provider must have signed the record within 4 business days of the encounter start to meet this requirement. *Children must be granted PHR access in order for their authorized representative to view their information.

 Access to this site can be attained via https://revolutionphr.com/.
 RevolutionEHR customers may deliver this address to patients or they can post this URL as a link on their practice website.